eagle-ai/eagle-ai.github.io/hbase-data-activity-monitoring.md

 *On this page, any mention of Eagle points to Apache Eagle (incubating).*

-This page will introduce how to monitoring hbase data activity in the following aspects:
+This page will introduce how to monitoring HBase data activity in the following aspects:

-* How to enable hBase security audit log
+* How to enable HBase[^HBASE] security audit log
-* How to add a Kafka log4j appender
+* How to add a Kafka[^KAFKA] log4j appender
 * How to enable Eagle HBase monitoring

-### How to enable hBase security audit log
+### How to enable HBase security audit log

 > Notice: if you are willing to use sample logs under eagle-security-hbase-security/test/resources/securityAuditLog, please skip this part.

-1. edit Advanced hbase-log4j via Ambari UI, and append below sentence to `Security audit appender`
+1. edit Advanced hbase-log4j via Ambari[^AMBARI] UI, and append below sentence to `Security audit appender`

         log4j.logger.SecurityLogger.org.apache.hadoop.hbase.security.access.AccessController=TRACE,RFAS